Thoothukudi Airport: History

-Tuticorin airport was inaugurated in 1992, with the first aircraft, belonging to the regional carrier Vayudoot, landing on 13 April.
+Thoothukudi Airport was inaugurated in 1992, with the first aircraft, belonging to the regional carrier Vayudoot, landing on 13 April.
 This service was short-lived and operated only for 14 months.
 Three years later, NEPC Airlines operated a regular service from Chennai to Thoothukudi via Kochi for about six months.
 A decade later, Air Deccan began flights to the airport on 1 April 2006.

 Facilities

 The airport had a 1350 m long, and 30 m wide asphalt runway, which was extended to 3115 m length and expanded to 45 m width in 2025.
 It is equipped with a Cat-I Instrument Landing System.
 There is a 1573 m long and 23 m wide parallel taxiway, and a 149 m long taxi way linking the main taxiway to the runway.
 The main apron measuring 191 x 89 m, is capable of accommodating five narrow body aircraft.
 A separate parking bay measuring 76 x 91 m can accommodate an additional aircraft, which is linked to the runway by a 244.5 m long taxiway.

 In September 2020, the Airports Authority of India (AAI) announced an expansion project that included the expansion of the runway and taxiway, construction of new parking bays, Air Traffic Control (ATC) tower, and terminal building at a total cost of ₹3.81 billion.
 About 600.97 acre of land was earmarked for the expansion of the airport, and an additional 110 acre of land was set aside for the usage of Indian Air Force and the Indian Coastguard.
 The expansion project was initiated on 25 July 2020.
 A technical block and a fire station were also constructed as a part of the project.
 Night landing facilities were established at the airport in 2020 with the first night landing on 3 July 2020.
+Regular night services from the airport started in March 2026.

 The new terminal building covers an area of 17341 m2, and is capable of handling up to 1,400 passengers per hour.
 It is equipped with three aerobridges, four entry gates, seven baggage scanners, and 21 check-in counters.
 Indian prime minister Narendra Modi inaugurated the new terminal building on 26 July 2025.